tiagodeliberali/OAuthClient/README.md

 OAuthClient is a portable class library for .net that implements OAuth 1.0a, allowing access sites like 500px.com.

-This project do some changes to [OAuth](https://github.com/danielcrenna/oauth), by Daniel Crenna, to turn it into a portable class library, removing Silverlight capabilities.
+This project do some changes to [OAuth](https://github.com/danielcrenna/oauth), by Daniel Crenna, to turn it into a portable class library.
+This portable class library targets:

+* .NET Framework 4.5
+* Windows 8
+* Windows Phone 8.1
+* WIndows Phone Silverlight 8

 In addition, it creates a client class with async methods and simple interface, to facilitate test and implementation of OAuth clients.